-ployed: the United States of America, with a population only $2\frac{1}{2}$ times as large, scattered over an area 500 times as large, has at least 5, and, according to some estimates, 7 million unemployed.
+Take another comparison, between two rich countries this time.
+Great Britain has 2| million unemployed: the United States of America, with a population only 2| times as large, scattered over an area thirty times as large, has at least, 5, and, according to some estimates, 7 million unemployed.
 Something between the two would be a similar proportion.

 Again, compare Great Britain with Canada and Australia.
-Canada has an area of $3\frac{1}{2}$ million square miles, and a population of only 9 millions.
-Australia has 2,900,000 square miles, and $6\frac{1}{4}$ million people.
+Canada has an area of 3n million square miles, and a population of only 9 millions.
+Australia has 2,900,000 square miles, and 6| million people.
 Both these enormous and nearly empty countries are so much distressed by unemployment that they are discouraging immigration.
-That fact alone is enough to refute Procrusteanism.

 Another comparison worth making is that between Ireland and Tasmania.
-These islands are of much the same area, but Tasmania has only 212,000 people to Ireland's 41⁄2 million.
+These islands are of much the same area, but Tasmania has only 212,000 people to Ireland's 4! million.
 Yet unemployment is a serious problem in both.
-In face of such a disparity as this, it is idle to lay the responsibility for unemployment on size of population.†
+In face of such a disparity as this, it is idle to lay the responsibility for unemployment on size of population.
+If Ireland could get rid of her 4 millions, the 200,000 remaining would still have an unemployment problem to solve.